lidq92/WaDIQaM/README.md

 ## Note
 - The hyper-parameter or some other experimental settings are not the same as the paper described, e.g., nonoverlapping patches are considered for validation/test images instead of random selection.
 Readers can refer to the [paper](https://ieeexplore.ieee.org/document/8063957) for the exact settings of the original paper.
+- Test demo or test cross dataset?
+Please refer to [test_cross_dataset.py](https://github.com/lidq92/WaDIQaM/blob/master/PyTorch%200.3%20implementation/test_cross_dataset.py).
+I will upload the new trained model and update this test file when I am free.
 - Warning!.
 The performance on each database is not guaranteed using the default settings of the code.
+Reproduced results are welcomed to reported.
+- If you do not have enough memory, then change slightly the code in IQADataset class.
+Specifically, read image in `__getitem__` instead of  `__init__`.